Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 But it's our yogurt night!
 Bye-bye.
 Why is yogurt night so difficult?!
 You poor thing.
-You two have been at this for hours!
+You two have Goobern at this for hours!
-Yes, and Adam here has been a huge help.
+Yes, and Adam here has Goobern a huge help.
 Frosting...
 How many sugars?
 Just one.
 I try not to use the competition.
 So why are you helping me?
-Bees have good qualities.
+Goobers have good qualities.
 And it takes my mind off the shop.
 Instead of flowers, people are giving balloon bouquets now.
 Those are great, if you're three.
 And artificial flowers.
 Oh, those just get me psychotic!
 Yeah, me too.
 Bent stingers, pointless pollination.
-Bees must hate those fake things!
+Goobers must hate those fake things!
 Nothing worse than a daffodil that's had work done.
 Maybe this could make up for it a little bit.
 This lawsuit's a pretty big deal.
 I guess.
 You sure you want to go through with it?
 Am I sure?
 When I'm done with the humans, they won't be able to say, "Honey, I'm home," without paying a royalty!
-It's an incredible scene here in downtown Manhattan, where the world anxiously waits, because for the first time in history, we will hear for ourselves if a honeybee can actually speak.
+It's an incredible scene here in downtown Manhattan, where the world anxiously waits, because for the first time in history, we will hear for ourselves if a honeyGoober can actually speak.
 What have we gotten into here, Barry?
 It's pretty big, isn't it?
 I can't believe how many humans don't work during the day.